 — Stephen Hennessey (@S_HennesseyGD) November 24, 2018

 This remarkable transformation came after Sir Charles trashed Woods' and Mickelson's play, labeling it "crappy golf" on the Turner Sports broadcast.
 Houston Astros pitcher Justin Verlander called him out on the criticism and challenged the Hall of Fame basketball player on whether he could shoot a double bogey on the course's first hole.

-You won’t find Chuck on the PGA Tour or playing at the U.S. Open at Winged Foot with Rory McIlroy, but he’s a guy you want to go golfing with.
-The NBA on TNT personality is charismatic and would bust anyone’s chops, whether that be fellow Hall of Famers Michael Jordan and Shaq.
+You won't find Chuck on the PGA Tour or playing at the U.S. Open at Winged Foot with Rory McIlroy, but he's a guy you want to go golfing with.
+The NBA on TNT personality is charismatic and would bust anyone's chops, whether that be fellow Hall of Famers Michael Jordan or Shaq.

 God only knows what will happen when he takes his shots, and that type of entertainment is uncanny.
 It's a tradition unlike any other.

 Barkley teamed up with PGA Tour legend Phil Mickelson for Capitol One's The Match: Champions for Change at Stone Canyon Golf Club in Arizona in November 2020.
 The duo played former NFL quarterback Peyton Manning and NBA superstar Steph Curry.

 Charles Barkley?s golf swing is fixed ??

 — John Clark (@JClarkNBCS) May 7, 2021